kondo238/Capiscum_Genomic_Background_Analysis/README.md

 # Step.3
 **!!!Attention!!!** **:** This repository contains all input data and scripts, so anyone can run this job.

-In the Step.3, admixture analysis was performed in more than two species-common catalogs using shell command **'admixture' in admixture (v1.3.0)**.
+・In the Step.3, admixture analysis was performed in more than two species-common catalogs using shell command **'admixture' in admixture (v1.3.0)**.

-#
-Script and input directory was saved in https://github.com/kondo238/Capiscum_Genomic_Background_Analysis/tree/main/All_scripts/Step.2
+・Script and input directory was saved in https://github.com/kondo238/Capiscum_Genomic_Background_Analysis/tree/main/All_scripts/Step.2

-#
-**Input directory** **:** directory containing all input data for admixture analysis (https://github.com/kondo238/Capiscum_Genomic_Background_Analysis/tree/main/All_scripts/Step.2/Admixture_dataset):
+**・Input directory** **:** directory containing all input data for admixture analysis (https://github.com/kondo238/Capiscum_Genomic_Background_Analysis/tree/main/All_scripts/Step.2/Admixture_dataset):

 This directory first contains four directories for unknown samples as below,